 How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Can you recover Tesla dashcam footage?
 In most cases… Yes!
 However, you need to act fast – the more time passes, the harder it will be to restore your files.
 Fortunately, there are more ways to restore files from the USB or memory card that you used for your Tesla’s dashcam compared to that of regular storage devices.
+This guide covers them all – here are 5 different methods to recover Tesla dashcam footage.
+Read on!

 2 Tips to Immediately Increase Your Recovery Success Rate